-There are four specific forms of SRA permitted within the Overlay.
+There are four three specific forms of SRA permitted within the Overlay.
 These are Towns, Villages, Hamlets, and Compact Rural Development (CRD).
-The Characteristics of Towns, Villages, Hamlets, and CRD are set forth in Attachment C and are generally described in Policies 4.7.1, 4.7.2, 4.7.3 and 4.7.4.
-Collier County shall establish more specific regulations, guidelines and standards within the LDC Stewardship District to guide the design and development of SRAs to include innovative planning and development strategies as set forth in Section 163.3168(2), Florida Statutes.
+The Characteristics of Towns, Villages, Hamlets, and CRD are set forth in Attachment C and are generally described in Policies 4.7.1, 4.7.2, and 4.7.3 and 4.7.4.
+Collier County shall establish more s Specific regulations, guidelines and standards within the LDC Stewardship District to guide the design and development of SRAs to include innovative planning and development strategies as set forth in Chapter 163.3177 (11), F.S. and 9J-5.006(5)(l).
 The size and base density of each form shall be consistent with the standards set forth on Attachment C. The maximum base residential density as set forth in Attachment C may only be exceeded through the density blending process as set forth in density and intensity blending provision of the Immokalee Area Master Plan or through the affordable-workforce housing density bonus as referenced in the Density Rating System of the Future Land Use Element.
 The base residential density is calculated by dividing the total number of residential units in a SRA by the overall area therein.
 The base residential density does not restrict net residential density of parcels within a SRA.
 The location, size and density of each SRA will be determined on an individual basis during the SRA designation review and approval process.

-(VII)(XV) Policy 4.7.1:
+Policy 4.7.1 (recommended amendment)

 Towns are the largest and most diverse form of SRA, with a full range of housing types and mix of uses.
 Towns have urban level services and infrastructure that support development that is compact, mixed use, human scale, and provides a balance of land uses to reduce automobile trips and increase livability.
-Towns shall be not less than 1,000 acres or more than 4,000 acres and are comprised of several villages and/or neighborhoods that have individual identity and character.
+Towns shall be not less than 1,000 greater than 1,500 acres and up to or more than 4,000 5,000 acres and are comprised of several villages and/or neighborhoods that have individual identity and character.
 Towns shall have a mixed-use town center that will serve as a focal point for community facilities and support services.
 Towns shall be designed to encourage pedestrian and bicycle circulation by including an interconnected sidewalk and pathway system serving all residential neighborhoods.
+Towns shall include an internal mobility plan, which shall include a transfer station or park and ride area that is appropriately located within the town to serve the connection point for internal and external public transportation.
 Towns shall have at least one community park with a minimum size of 200 square feet per dwelling unit in the Town.

-(XV) Towns shall also have parks or public green spaces within neighborhoods.
-Towns shall include both community and neighborhood scaled retail and office uses, in a ratio as provided in Policy 4.15.
-Towns may also include those compatible corporate office and light industrial uses as those permitted in the Business Park and Research and Technology Park Subdistricts of the FLUE.
-Towns shall be the preferred location for the full range of schools, and to the extent possible, schools and parks shall be located abutting each other to allow for the sharing of recreational facilities.
-Design criteria for Towns shall be included in the LDC Stewardship District.
+Towns shall also have parks or public green spaces within neighborhoods.
+Towns shall include both community and neighborhood scaled retail and office uses, in a ratio as provided described in Policy 4.15 4.15.1.
+Towns may also include those compatible corporate office, research, development companies, and light industrial uses such as those permitted in the Business Park and Research and Technology Park Subdistricts of the FLUE, and those included in Policy 4.7.4.
+Towns shall be the preferred location for the full range of schools, and to the extent possible, schools and parks shall be located abutting each other to allow for the sharing of recreational facilities and as provided in Policies 4.15.2 and 4.15.3.
+Design criteria for Towns are shall be included in the LDC Stewardship District.
 Towns shall not be located within the ACSC.

-(VII) Policy 4.7.2:
+Policy 4.7.2 (recommended amendment)